FREQUENTLY ASKED QUESTIONS ABOUT THE IMPERIAL HOUSE

 - elevator service.

-- maintenance and operation of swimming pool, exercise room/equipment, separate saunas for men and women, public restrooms, maintenance and upkeep of party room (available to any unit owner in good standing, subject to payment of a per diem/per use fee), and maintenance and upkeep of two guest rooms (available to any unit owner in good standing, subject to payment of a per diem rental fee).
+- maintenance and operation of swimming pool, exercise room/equipment, separate saunas for men and women, public restrooms, maintenance and upkeep of party room and maintenance and upkeep of two guest rooms -- both available to any unit owner in good standing, subject to payment of a per diem rental fee.

 - common area lighting.

 - common element decorating.